darraghdog/rsnastr/README.md

 Weights will be saved to folder `weights/`.
 Model configs are stored on `configs/`.

 #### Submission

-The trained weights can be seen in the following dataset.
+The trained weights can be found in the following dataset: [rsnastr2020weights](https://www.kaggle.com/darraghdog/rsnastr2020weights).

-The submitted kaggle kernel with prediction code can be seen below.
+The submitted kaggle kernel with prediction code can be seen in this script [kaggle.com/darraghdog/rsnastr2020-prediction](https://www.kaggle.com/darraghdog/rsnastr2020-prediction/).